specollective/Tech4allBiz/README.md

 # BuildJustly Tech4AllBiz
-Front end app for LuskinOIC powered by [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Front end app for Tech4AllBiz project built by BuildJustly and Sustainable Progress and Equality Collective.

 Built in partnership by [Sustainable Progress and Equality Collective](https://specollective.org/)